Apartment key control is a core duty of care owed by the property manager.

 The legal theories are simple.
 A resident gives up some rights when they move onto a multifamily rental property.
 On most properties, the resident, per the lease agreement, cannot add or replace the lock on their door unless management is given an extra key.

-By doing this, the property assumes the responsibility for apartment key control.
+By doing this, the property assumes responsibility for apartment key control.
 The other legal theory is one of reliance.
-The landlord supplies the locks and keys and therefore, a resident must rely on management to have re-keyed the door lock and to have secured the back-up and master key.
+The landlord supplies the locks and keys and therefore, a resident must rely on management to have re-keyed the door lock and to have secured the backup and master key.